How to Merge Duplicates across HubSpot and Salesforce While the Sync Is Active

 In HubSpot, navigate to Settings > Integrations > Connected Apps > Salesforce, and select the object type tab.

 Click the Add new field mapping button and use the dropdown menus to select the "Deduplication Master Record" HubSpot property and Salesforce fields.

 For the Sync Rule, select Always use Salesforce.

 Follow the same process for each synced record/object type.

 Now you can start the process of merging Salesforce duplicates with Insycle.

-In the Merge Duplicates module, go through the deduplication process as you would if the sync wasn't in place.
+Navigate to Data Management > Merge Duplicates, and go through the deduplication process as you would if the sync wasn't in place.

 In Step 1 choose Salesforce fields and criteria the values must meet to be considered a duplicate.